California Court Records

 What Does a Traffic Citation Mean?

 The term “traffic citation” is often used interchangeably with ‘traffic ticket.’
-A misdemeanor traffic ticket is an example of a traffic citation as the violator must appear in court.
+A misdemeanor traffic ticket is an example of a traffic citation as the violator is typically required to appear in court.
 In some cases, the offender may be detained or given an option of bail.

 How Do I Pay a Traffic Ticket in California?

-The process of paying a traffic ticket in California depends on the type of traffic violation, the receiving court’s payment preferences, and the alleged offender’s disposition to the ticket.
-Superior Courthouses across the state are responsible for receiving payments of traffic citations and tickets.
+The process of paying a traffic ticket in California may vary with the type of traffic violation, the receiving court’s payment preferences, and the alleged offender’s disposition to the ticket.
+Superior Courthouses across the state typically receive payments for traffic citations and tickets.
 First, it is necessary to understand the type of traffic ticket issued.
-Thus, the individual must note the violation statement, the citation number, the required fine, a traffic school participation requirement (if any), and the payment deadline.
-Offenders must also decide whether to fulfill the ticket obligations or to contest it.
-To opt to pay is to plead guilty as charged.
-When the fine is paid, the conviction shows up as points on the individual’s driving record.
-Points on a driving record reflect poorly on the driver’s vehicle insurance status and form part of the “rap sheets” for a minimum of three years.
+Thus, the individual should note the violation statement, the citation number, the required fine, a traffic school participation requirement (if any), and the payment deadline.
+Offenders may also need to decide whether to fulfill the ticket’s obligations or to contest it.
+Choosing to pay means pleading guilty as charged.
+When the fine is paid, the conviction appears as points on the individual's driving record.
+These points reflect poorly on the driver's vehicle insurance status and remain part of the driving record for a minimum of three years.
 Depending on the local courthouse preferences, payments may be made in person, by mail, phone, or online.

 Can You Pay California Traffic Tickets Online?